CERP Project Planning

 A series of planning studies is underway to develop the next generation of ecosystem restoration projects as part of the Comprehensive Everglades Restoration Plan (CERP).
 Once each study is complete, a finalized plan with a suite of recommended projects will be delivered to the U.S. Congress for federal authorization and appropriations.

 The U.S. Army Corps of Engineers is leading these planning efforts in partnership with the South Florida Water Management District, which is providing technical support.

 The Comprehensive Everglades Restoration Plan is a framework for restoring, protecting and preserving the greater Everglades ecosystem.
 The plan is a 50-50 partnership between the State of Florida and the federal government.

 The State of Florida and the South Florida Water Management District have so far invested approximately $2 billion in CERP-related land acquisition, project design and construction.

-Beginning in July 2016, the Lake Okeechobee Watershed Project will identify opportunities to improve the quality, quantity, timing and distribution of flows into the 730-square-mile lake.
-The preliminary project area, where placement of features will be considered, covers a large portion of the Lake Okeechobee Watershed north of the lake.
+Beginning in July 2016, the Lake Okeechobee Watershed Restoration Project will identify opportunities to improve the quantity, timing and distribution of flows into the 730-square-mile lake.
+The project area, where placement of features are being considered, covers a large portion of the Lake Okeechobee Watershed north of the lake.

-Goals and objectives for the project include increasing water storage capacity in the watershed, improving the quantity and timing of discharges to the Caloosahatchee and St. Lucie estuaries, improving systemwide operational flexibility and restoring wetlands and improving existing and future water supply.
+Goals and objectives for the project include increasing water storage capacity in the watershed, improving the quantity and timing of discharges to the Caloosahatchee and St. Lucie estuaries, restoring wetlands and improving existing and future water supply.